awsdocs/amazon-connect-admin-guide/doc_source/connect-lambda-functions.md

 ## Consume the Lambda Function Response<a name="process-function-response"></a>

 There are two ways to use the function response in your contact flow\.
 You can either directly reference the variables returned from Lambda, or store the values returned from the function as contact attributes and then reference the stored attributes\.
-When you use an external reference to a response from a Lambda function, the reference will always receive the response form the most recently invoked function\.
+When you use an external reference to a response from a Lambda function, the reference will always receive the response from the most recently invoked function\.
 To use the response from a function before a subsequent function is invoked, the response must be saved as a contact attribute, or passed as a parameter to the next function\.

 ### Access Variables Directly<a name="access-variables"></a>